Swiftaff/cheerio-mockups/README.md

 1. Open the exported .html file in a browser and check it works in desktop and mobile
 1. The .html is really a zip, rename it to .zip and unzip the contents of the zip - and copy the contents into the `html` folder
 1. Fix any minor markup validation issues
-1. Rename the `index.html` to `original.html`
+1. Rename the `index.html` to `original.html` - this page will form the basis of all your mockup variants of this page (see wikipedia example)

-## Make one or more copies of the page with your mockup changes using cheerio script
+### Make one or more mockup variants of the page using [https://cheerio.js.org/](cheerio.js) script

 1. Start development server `npm run auto_dev`
-1. open `http://localhost:3000/original.html` in browser to check html server is running
+1. open `http://localhost:3000/original.html` in browser to check html server is running and the page still looks ok
+1. Now is a good time to `git init` and commit your changes before continuing
 1. Edit the `src/mockups.js` file to define the changes you want to make for one or more mockups, and open those urls in a browser, e.g. `http://localhost:3000/mockup1.html`

     ```js